Hiroji Kubota

 Hiroji Kubota (久保田 博二, Kubota Hiroji) is a Japanese photographer, a member of Magnum Photos who has specialized in photographing the far east.

+Biography

 Born in Kanda (Tokyo), Kubota studied politics at Waseda University, graduating in 1962.
 In 1961 he met the Magnum photographers René Burri, Elliott Erwitt, and Burt Glinn.
 He then studied journalism and international politics at the University of Chicago, and became an assistant to Erwitt and Cornell Capa, in 1965, a freelance photographer.

 Kubota photographed the 1968 US presidential election and then Ryūkyū islands before their return to Japan in 1972.
 He then photographed Saigon in 1975, North Korea in 1978, and China in 1979–85, and the USA in 1988–92, resulting in books and exhibitions.

 Kubota won the Mainichi Art Prize in 1980, and the Annual Award of the Photographic Society of Japan in 1981.
 Three of his publications won him the first Kodansha Publishing Culture Award in 1970: "Black People", and essays on Calcutta and the Ryūkyū islands.

+During the 1980s, Kubota utilized a diverse range of photographic equipment.
+For 35mm format, he relied on Leica M4-2, Nikon FM2, and Olympus OM-2 cameras.
+For his panoramic work, he employed two custom-made Fuji cameras in 8x20-inch and 2 1/4x7-inch formats.
+His photography primarily utilized Fujichrome transparency films (ISO 50 and 100), as well as custom-cut Fujicolor NS 100 negative film.